Calgary Flames versus Colorado Avalanche

 - Dennis Gilbert has been up and down like a roller coaster.
 The defender was sent back down to the Wranglers as of November 27th and recalled on December 18th, and spent a stint on IR before being recalled December 28th, then sent down again the next day.

 - After being a highly published healthy scratch for three games this season, Milan Lucic will remain in the lineup and in the top six.
-Connor Mackey and Adam Ruzicka will be tonight’s healthy scratches.
+Connor Mackey and Jakob Pelletier will be tonight’s healthy scratches.

-- Adam Ruzicka has finally been scratched after an earlier hot streak.
-Over the prior twenty-six games he has two goals and twelve points and has been held off the scoresheet in eleven straight contests.
+- In the forward groupings, Adam Ruzicka doesn’t look to be headed back to the top line anytime soon after an earlier hot streak.
+Over the prior twenty-five games he has two goals and twelve points and has been held off the scoresheet in ten straight contests.

 Barring any major changes when lineups are submitted, they are projected as follows: